-In 2012 St Clair Brown Winery opened an urban winery and tasting room in the city of Napa.
+St Clair Brown Winery opened an urban winery and tasting room in the city of Napa in 2012.
 But with a twist.
 This little oasis is surrounded by various auto body shops and other industrial type businesses.
-We counted some 5 or 5 autobody shops seen from their gardens.
+We counted some 5 auto-body shops seen from their gardens.
 This is not your typical urban stand alone tasting room.
 Farm to table is a much practiced concept in the Napa Valley but is not always able to to be put into practice in an urban environment.

 Despite being on the fringes of downtown Napa, the winery has plenty of space to work with – across the street are raised beds, a patio for tastings – and a former greenhouse for rainy day tastings.
 Wine tastings are paired with seasonal dishes – much of which is grown on site in these raised beds.
 Local gardener Peter Jacobsen, works with a number of premium restaurants in the valley, including managing the gardens for the French Laundry in Yountville.
 He was brought on to consult for their raised beds – helping decide what vegetables to plant seasonally as well as which fruit trees to grow on site.